Clogh, County Kilkenny

 Clogh (An Chloch) is a village, and namesake of an electoral district in County Kilkenny, Ireland.
 It is also a townland in the civil parish of Castlecomer in the ancient barony of Fassadinin.

+Location

-Clogh is situated on the R426 road near Castlecomer.
+Clogh is on the R426 road near Castlecomer.
+The village is 27 km north of Kilkenny city, 16 km from Carlow town, 25 km from Portlaoise, and 20 km from Athy to the north.